Warner Theatre (Torrington, Connecticut)

 The Warner Theatre is an Art-Deco style movie palace located at 68-82 Main Street in Torrington, Connecticut.
 It opened on August 19, 1931 as part of the Warner Bros. chain of movie theaters.
 Today it operates as a mixed-use performing arts center.
 It is individually listed on the National Register of Historic Places and also a contributing property in the Downtown Torrington Historic District.

 The theater has been deemed the "finest surviving Modernistic theatre in Connecticut."

 History

 The Warner Theatre was built as a first-run movie palace by Warner Bros.
 Studios.
-This elaborate art-deco building was designed by nationally renowned architect Thomas W. Lamb.
-The opening was a statewide event attended by then-Governor Wilbur Cross and many other dignitaries.
-Seating 1,772 patrons, the Warner was a stunning example of state-of-the-art technology and lush, elegant surroundings.
+This art-deco building was designed by architect Thomas W. Lamb.
+The opening was a statewide event attended by then-Governor Wilbur Cross and other dignitaries.
+Seating 1,772 patrons, the Warner was an example of state-of-the-art technology.

 In the 1960s Warner Brothers sold the Warner Theatre to a private owner who continued to show movies until the late 1970s.
 By the early 1980s the theatre was closed and slated for demolition when a group of local citizens banded together and formed what is now known as the Northwest Connecticut Association for the Arts.
 This non-profit group worked passionately to save the landmark from destruction.
 After a successful grass-roots campaign, the association purchased the theatre and re-opened it on May 22, 1983.